BY RYAN TULLY

 To enforce data privacy and retention policies, your software should automate workflows to create efficiencies and avoid human error in data discovery, classification, and remediation.

 Workflows provide the ability to assign results to users based on user defined criteria, send notifications when automatic or manual assignment occurs, apply remediation actions, track status, and assign classifications.
 However, many automation tools follow a convoluted process in a clunky design that is not intuitive, difficult to audit and prone to errors and omissions.
-You’ll want to make sure your data privacy software features an easy-to understand user interface that allows you to clearly model a complete data privacy lifecycle from discovery to remediation, with detailed controls over actions and decisions at each step.
+You’ll want to make sure your data privacy software features automation and remediation capabilities that allows you to clearly model a complete data privacy lifecycle from discovery to remediation, with detailed controls over actions and decisions at each step.

 5. Does it provide a reliable dashboard and advanced reporting and analytics?